danrichdan/order-summary-component/README.md

 ### Continued development

-In order to center the component in the page I would have need to add a body height, and then media queries to account for the odd behaviors.
-Instead I opted to not do it exactly and not give i the height.
 In the future I'd like to take more time and explore how to get this done in a more responsive way.

 ## Author